stakater/mto-docs/content/learn/multi-tenant-kubernetes-architecture.md

 ### Dedicated clusters

 Complete separation and complete duplication of operational cost.
-The right answer for regulatory boundaries and genuinely untrusted workloads; an expensive default.
+The right answer for regulatory boundaries and for adversarial tenants holding cluster credentials; an expensive default.

 [Deployment Models](../overview/deployment-models.md) compares these directly, including the case for combining them.